What is biomass energy?

-The business world is becoming ever more conscious about its carbon footprint, striving to find innovative ways to lessen its environmental impact.
+The business world is becoming ever more conscious about its carbon footprint, striving to find innovative ways to lessen its negative impacts on the environment.
 The most significant challenge facing businesses as they endeavour to reduce their carbon footprint is it can often be a costly exercise, and its benefits can be challenging to ascertain.

 Biomass is a different matter.

-Biomass is organic, meaning it is made of material from living things, such as plants and animals.
-Among the most common materials used for biomass energy are wood, agri-products, industrial waste, animal waste, and solid waste/sewage.
+Biomass is organic, meaning it is made of material from living things, such as plants and animals - or typically organic wastes.
+Among the most common materials used for biomass energy are wood, agricultural residues, forestry residues, industrial waste, animal waste, and solid waste/sewage.
 These are called biomass feedstocks.

 Is Biomass renewable?

-A biomass boiler generates heat, hot water, or steam by burning wood pellets, chips, logs or other biomass feedstocks.
-Industrial biomass boilers are suitable for a wide range of applications, and you will commonly see them utilised within manufacturing, drying systems, food and drink processing, and wood product production.
+A biomass boiler generates heat, hot water, or steam by burning wood products (e.g. wood pellets, chips, logs) or other biomass feedstocks.
+Industrial biomass boilers are suitable for a wide range of applications, and you will commonly see them utilised within manufacturing, drying systems, food and drink processing, the paper industry, wood product production, and the transportation sector.

-Various biomass fuels are available to power your industrial boilers, each with its own costs, density, and moisture content.
+Various liquid biofuels are available to power your industrial boilers, each with its own costs, density, and moisture content.
 Wood Chip Boiler Heating Systems use wood chips for fuel.
-Meanwhile, Wood Pellet Heating System uses pellets instead, while others use logs.
+Meanwhile, Wood Pellet Heating Systems use pellets instead, while others use logs.

 As the fuel burns, it heats water via a heat exchanger.
 This water then travels to the building's radiators, taps, showers, and baths.
 Modern biomass boilers have a storage compartment to automatically feed logs, chips, and pellets.